 Characters are representations of an individual or creature in the game.
 Each character being a unique representation of the powers and effects they may evince through their Actions.
+Generally, most mechanics are addressed though the lens of the core Character Emphasis.
 Character facets at the time of creation are chosen by the Player, the rest are gained through game play.
 Character development is measured in Challenge Rankings.
-The emphasis is on story, intrigue, and then combat. using tactics and knowledge.
+The emphasis is on story, intrigue, and then combat using tactics and knowledge.
 Awards by the Game Master match the pace and flow of the story, allowing players to develop their characters appropriately.
 They are based on game time spent, encounters and experiences, and benchmarks achieved in an adventure or campaign.
 Players are encouraged to advocate for their characters.
-Rewards are given in the form of Character Points (CP) – These can be used to gain knowledge (Lores, languages, literacy), skills, and Traits that serve to customize a character.

 Story is critical to the Incarna perspective, though it is not required as part of the basic mechanics of creating characters.
 Character Concept is where character stories begin – defining the basics.
 A concept can be pulled from literary (ex: “a powerful leader like Boudica“), historical (ex: “a heavy infantryman like a Greek Hoplite“), or any other source, or just completely made up by you.
 You have a vision in your head of a character, and its about making that come to life.
 Robust Character Stories adds a whole new dimension to character crafting.
 There are specific rewards to encourage you do engage in a deep dive of story at the time of character creation.
 Do not let strict rules dictate your crafting of characters.
 Backgrounds, traits, and skills should be able to be modified to support most character concepts.
 A good Game Master can generally work with players to tweak any basic character starting aspect to match the concept.